zachcp/datalevin/planner.md

  in the join order calculation as if they are normal patterns, as they may not be the cheapest.
 This addresses the limitation of [1], which does not have other indices.

-Instead of using traditional yet expensive dynamic programming techniques to find the join order for joining sub-queries results, we use simple cost estimation methods and simple heuristics in [1] to find the order with minimal cost.
+Instead of using expensive dynamic programming techniques to find the join order for joining sub-queries results, we use simple cost estimation methods and simple heuristics in [1] to find the order with minimal cost.
 Basically, we will join chains with increasing cardinality.